Symplectic toric stratified spaces with isolated singularities: Classifying symplectic toric stratified spaces with isolated singularities

-In Section ~\ref{s:cstb}, we define {\em conical symplectic toric $G$-bundles over $\psi$}.
-These are principal $G$-bundles $\pi:P \to \reg{W}$ over the open dense stratum $\reg{W}$ of $W$ with a $G$-invariant symplectic form for which $\psi\circ \pi$ is a moment map satisfying a special ``conical'' condition (see Definition ~\ref{d:cstb}).
-Together with $G$-equivariant symplectomorphisms, these form a groupoid $\cstb_\psi(W)$, the {\em groupoid of conical symplectic toric $G$-bundles over $\psi$}.
-As in the case of homogeneous symplectic toric bundles, the collection of groupoids $\cstb_{\psi|_U}(U)$ forms a presheaf of groupoids
+In Section \ref{s:cstb}, we define {\em conical symplectic toric $G$-bundles over $\psi$}.
+These are principal $G$-bundles $\pi:P\to \reg{W}$ for $\reg{W}$ the open dense stratum of $W$ with $G$-invariant symplectic forms for which $\psi\circ \pi$ is a moment map that satisfy a special ``conical'' condition (see Definition \ref{d:cstb}).
+Together with $G$-equivariant symplectomorphic bundle isomorphisms, these form a groupoid $\cstb_\psi(W)$, {\em the groupoid of conical symplectic toric $G$-bundles over $\psi$}.
+As in the case of homogeneous symplectic toric bundles, the collection of groupoids $\cstb_{\psi|_U}(U)$ forms a presheaf of groupoids $\cstb_\psi:\op{\open(W)}\to \gpoid$.

-In Section ~\ref{s:cc}, we build a map of presheaves $\cc:\cstb_\psi\to \stss_\psi$ adapted from the equivalence of categories $c$ presented by Karshon and Lerman.
-As in the case of $c$ and $\hc$ of Part I, we are also able to show that $\cc$ is an isomorphism of presheaves (Theorem ~\ref{t:main}).
+In Section \ref{s:ssc}, we build a map of presheaves $\ssc:\cstb_\psi\to \stss_\psi$ adapted from the equivalence of categories $\cut$ presented by Karshon and Lerman in \cite{KarshonLerman} (see Section \ref{s:KL}).
+As in the case of $\cut$ and $\hc:\hstb_\psi\to \stss_\psi$ of Part \ref{part:stc}, we are also able to show that $\ssc$ is an isomorphism of presheaves (Theorem \ref{t:sscaniso}).

-In Section ~\ref{s:charclassesstc}, we show in Proposition ~\ref{p:charclass} that isomorphism classes of conical symplectic toric bundles are determined both by their structure as principal $G$-bundles and by a so-called horizontal class.
-This mirrors the case of Karshon and Lerman where horizontal classes took the form of cohomology classes on the base manifold with corners $W$.
-In the case of conical symplectic toric bundles, however, there are restrictions on the allowed cohomology classes; namely classes of forms called (for the purposes of this paper) {\em good forms}: forms on the open dense manifold piece $\reg{W}$ of a cornered stratified space $W$ that are exact in deleted neighborhoods of each singularity of $W$ (see Definition ~\ref{d:goodform}).
-We denote the subspace of all classes of good forms by $\charclass\subset H^2(\reg{W},\R)$.
-We may then finally use this result and the isomorphism $\cc$ to prove our main classification theorem (Theorem ~\ref{t:main2}): the bijection between the isomorphism classes of $\stss_\psi(W)$ and the cohomology classes $H^2(\reg{W},\Z_G)\times \charclass$.

-We finish the section by showing that the subspace $\charclass$ can be identified as the image of the relative de Rham cohomology group $H^2(\reg{W}, \overline{W})$ (as from Bott and Tu, \cite{BT}) under a natural inclusion map for an appropriately chosen subset $\bar{W}$ of $\reg{W}$.
-This group and image can be computed using the long exact sequence associated to a pair.

-In Section ~\ref{s:ex}, we provide some examples of the use of all our main classification theorems.
-We also provide some explanation of how our classification of contact toric manifolds is an extension of the result of Lerman \cite{conttoric} in the compact connected case as well as an explanation of how our classification of symplectic toric stratified spaces is an extension of the result of Burns, Guillemin, and Lerman \cite{BGL} again in the compact connected case.